 Tips for working from home:

 - Find a place that is quiet where you can set up your home office.
 Your office should be comfortable with a desk, chair, computer, and any supplies you would typically need at the office.

 - Keep distractions limited.
 Make sure that the family knows this is a workplace.
 Just because you are home does not mean you are not working.

 - Arm yourself with the right technology.
 Your cell phone can easily be used to communicate and is very common, even in the office environment.
 A WiFi connection, something most homes have today, can keep you accessible.
-Utilize video conferencing software, there are so many options out there, and this will keep you connected face to face when you can't be in the same room.
+Utilize video conferencing software.
+There are many options out there.
+This will keep you connected face-to-face when you can't be in the same room.

 - Take precautions on security.
 Unfortunately, we live in a world where hackers are trying to get into our computers.
 Many of our home devices are not secure to protect company data.
 Because of this, I recommend you check with your IT specialist on the best way to protect your data.

 - Seize the opportunity for planning.
 With many people at home working and not engaging face-to-face with customers, this may result in more available time.
 This is an excellent time for business planning.
 Develop a solid plan for what you will do in the next year to recover lost revenues due to slower business or shutdowns.